Salaams and a hearty hello to everyone!

 The Hubby, Zuni (my 1 year-old son), and I are finally in California!
 We’ve been here for one week already and we still have a few more weeks to go, but I feel like our time here is going to fly by!

-Anyway, today’s recipe is an awesome coconut cake featured on Chef In Disguise.
-I’ve made this cake almost 10 times in the last few months, it’s that good!
-I kept everything in the recipe the same except for the syrup (which I halved).
+Anyway, today’s recipe is an awesome coconut cake that I adapted from Chef In Disguise.
+It’s got Basbousa vibes, albeit a lightened up texture.
+I’ve made this cake almost 10 times in the last few months, it’s that good! .
 Lately I’ve been getting experimental and thinking about baking the cake in round pans and layering with a light whipped cream… just thinking about it is making my mouth water LOL

 - 1 cup semolina